The July 5th Album

 The July 5 Album is the second compilation album by American pop group the 5th Dimension, released in 1970 by Soul City.
 It is composed primarily of album tracks from amongst the group's four albums of original material for Soul City Records, many of which were B-sides to charting singles.
 It also includes the group's first top 20 single, a cover of the Mamas & the Papas hit "Go Where You Wanna Go".
 Choosing that single, and seeing it become successful, became something of a mixed blessing for The 5th Dimension, as they were frequently referred to in the media as "The Black Mamas & the Papas", a label the group sought to escape while creating their own unique identity.

 The July 5 Album was the final album release for Soul City Records' distribution deal with Liberty Records.
 The 5th Dimension subsequently signed with Bell Records.

+Chart performance

-Released on August 15, 1970, just three months after their prior Greatest Hits (Soul City) album, The July 5 Album peaked at No. 63 on Billboard Magazine's Top 200 albums chart.
+Released on August 15, 1970, just three months after their prior Greatest Hits (Soul City) album, The July 5 Album peaked at No. 63 on Billboard magazine's Top 200 LP's chart.
+It also reached the top-20 in Australia and the top-50 in Canada.

 In the second week of its release, The July 5 Album was one of four albums by the 5th Dimension in the top 100 of Billboard's albums chart: Greatest Hits (Soul City) was at No. 23, The Age of Aquarius – from which four of The July 5 Albums tracks were pulled – sat at No. 98, and Portrait appeared at No. 64.